-Sullivan Hill has lawyers with extensive experience in the bankruptcy arena.
-The Insolvency and Commercial Bankruptcy practice group is well-known both locally and nationally for its extensive experience in the representation of creditors, debtors, trustees, creditors’ committees and receivers.
+Sullivan Hill has lawyers with extensive experience in dealing with client challenges in the bankruptcy, insolvency and commercial transactions arenas.
+The firm’s Insolvency and Commercial Bankruptcy group is well-known both locally and nationally for its successful representation of creditors, debtors, trustees, creditors’ committees and receivers.

-Our attorneys frequently advise clients in such diverse, yet related areas as creditors’ rights, bankruptcy, financial workouts and restructuring, judicial and statutory foreclosures, receiverships, and rights and remedies of creditors under Article 9 of the Uniform Commercial Code.
-We have represented on a continuing basis virtually all of the Federal Bankruptcy Trustees in the San Diego and Las Vegas areas.
-Our recognized command of these disciplines allows us to quickly assess the client’s needs, and suggest and implement an efficient and effective solution, even in the most complicated situation.
+Our attorneys frequently advise clients in such diverse yet related areas as creditors’ rights, bankruptcy, financial workouts and restructuring, judicial and statutory foreclosures, receiverships, and rights and remedies of creditors under the Uniform Commercial Code.
+We have represented on a continuing basis federal bankruptcy trustees in California and Nevada.
+Our recognized command of these disciplines allows us to quickly assess our clients’ needs, and suggest and implement efficient and effective solutions, even in the most complicated situations.

-Our integrated Insolvency and Commercial Bankruptcy group draws from several practice groups to provide comprehensive legal advice in this important area of the law.
+Our integrated Insolvency and Commercial Bankruptcy group draws from several of Sullivan Hill’s other practice groups to provide comprehensive legal advice in this important area of the law.

-Our attorneys specializing in insolvency issues and bankruptcy are well-known throughout the State.
-The team can advise the owner, the developer or the borrower on the strategies that make the most sense when the real estate investment is struggling.
-We have extensive experience in both transactional and insolvency/restructuring matters, and can advise the lender or the unsecured creditor on its rights and remedies.
-We have the experience to select the course of action that provides the best chance of success, but allowing flexibility when the facts change.
+Our attorneys specializing in insolvency issues and bankruptcy are well-known throughout California and Nevada, and beyond our states’ borders.
+Our team can advise owners, lenders, guarantors or investors on the strategies that make the most sense when business and investment entities encounter financial hurdles and roadblocks.
+We have great depth and breadth of experience in both transactional and insolvency/restructuring matters, and can advise the lender or the unsecured creditor on their rights and remedies.
+We have the experience to help our clients select the course of action that provides the best chance of success, but allowing flexibility as changing circumstances demand.

-Our attorneys regularly represent Bankruptcy trustees and state and federal receivers, with a full understanding of the capabilities that these officers of the Court enjoy.
-The special expertise necessary to representing trustees and receivers allows our professionals to offer meaningful insights in all the related areas of insolvency problems.
-We advise secured and unsecured creditors, lessors and lessees, agents for lending groups, and debtors in pre-bankruptcy planning, assignments for the benefit of creditors, reorganizations, liquidations, and other bankruptcy alternatives.
+Our attorneys regularly represent bankruptcy trustees and state and federal receivers, with a full understanding of the capabilities and responsibilities that these court-appointed fiduciaries bring to a case.
+The special expertise necessary to represent trustees and receivers allows our professionals to offer meaningful insights in all the related areas of insolvency problems.
+We advise secured and unsecured creditors, lessors and lessees, committees, and debtors in pre-bankruptcy planning, assignments for the benefit of creditors, reorganizations, liquidations, and other bankruptcy alternatives.
 Our lawyers advise on insolvency planning and loan workouts, including advice regarding potential preferential and fraudulent transfers and lender liability.
-We have seen all sides of each possible transaction or problem.
+We have worked on all sides of each possible transaction or problem.

-Our litigators handle the many disputes that arise in the bankruptcy context, including adversary proceedings in the Bankruptcy Court, litigation in State courts over creditor rights and representing the interests of secured and unsecured creditors in all sorts of insolvency settings.
-We know how to litigate in all forums, including arbitrations, mediations and other assorted bankruptcy and non-bankruptcy forums.
+Our litigators handle the many disputes that arise in the bankruptcy context, including adversary proceedings in the bankruptcy court, litigation in state courts involving creditor rights and representing the interests of secured and unsecured creditors in all sorts of insolvency settings.
+We regularly represent clients in all forums, including arbitrations, mediations and other assorted bankruptcy and non-bankruptcy forums.

 Our lawyers have long advised large and small businesses facing financial difficulty, providing experienced representation to the distressed business both in the bankruptcy courts and in private workout arrangements.
 By providing experienced counsel in all phases of workout and Chapter 11 reorganization, including developing and implementing effective workout agreements and reorganization plans, we are able to assist our debtor and trustee clients with the decisions that are critical to saving troubled businesses.